mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Yacht: You receive a yacht with 25% of the mortgage paid off on it.
 This yacht is identical to the one on page
 | 202 | but you must roll 1D times on the Spacecraft Quirks | table on page 188.
 If you roll this Benefit again, an additional 25% of the mortgage has been paid off – if you roll this benefit four times, the yacht will have no mortgage and it will be all yours!
 Alternatively, you may select a Safari Ship instead (see page 198).

-SHIP SHARES Ship Shares represent contacts, credit rating, savings and favours owed that a Traveller can put towards ownership of a space vessel, worth roughly one million Credits.
+SHIP SHARES Ship Shares represent contacts, credit rating, savings and favors owed that a Traveller can put towards ownership of a space vessel, worth roughly one million Credits.
 Travellers can pool their Ship Shares towards the use of a vessel but cannot trade Ship Shares for cash.
 It is very unlikely that the Travellers will be able to own anything but the smallest starship outright at the start of the game, so most crews end up working to support a mortgage on their spacecraft.
 The more Ship Shares that a group of Travellers can put together, the bigger a ship they can afford.

 See the Spacecraft Operations chapter for more on ship mortgages and how Ship Shares can be applied against them.